 \subsection{The Minimum Size}

 The minimum size of planetesimal that can trigger the resonance trapping, $s_{\text{min}}$, is derived by taking $\sin\phi_o = -1$, which corresponds to $\phi_o = 3\pi / 2$.
-In our simulation results, where the planetesimal's size is about $2$ times of $s_{\text{min}}$, the equilibrium value of $\phi_o$ is expected to be $7 \pi / 6$ or $11 \pi / 6$, using Eq.\ (\ref{eq:dadt_all}).
+In our simulation results, where the planetesimal's size is about two times that of $s_{\text{min}}$, the equilibrium value of $\phi_o$ is expected to be $7 \pi / 6$ or $11 \pi / 6$, using Eq.\ (\ref{eq:dadt_all}).
 However, we note the resonant arguments of planetesimals in MMRs oscillate around $\pi$ instead (see the panels for resonant angle in Figures \ref{fig:earth_case} to \ref{fig:jupiter_case}).
 This infers the asymmetric structures in the gaseous disk could affect the minimum size predicted by Eq.\ (\ref{eq:s_min}).
-In order to study the exact minimum size, we perform simulations with planetesimals in size of $1$, $0.3$, $0.1$, and $0.03$ times of $s_{\text{min}}$, in which the embedded planet is Earth size or Jupiter size.
-The values of $s_{\text{min}}$ are about $90$ kilometers and $900$ meters for the Earth and Jupiter cases, respectively.
+In order to study the exact minimum size, we perform simulations with planetesimals in sizes of $1$, $0.3$, $0.1$, and $0.03$ times that of $s_{\text{min}}$, in which the embedded planet is Earth size or Jupiter size.
+The values of $s_{\text{min}}$ are about $90$ km and $900$ m for the Earth and Jupiter cases, respectively.
 All the planetesimals are placed near the 1:2 exterior resonance initially.
 The other initial conditions are same as the corresponding runs.

 The results are shown in Figure \ref{fig:jupiter_smin}.
 We find the exact minimum size is about 10 times smaller than the value predicted by Eq.\ (\ref{eq:s_min}) in both the Earth and Jupiter cases.
-The resonant argument approaches to $3 \pi/ 2$ as the planetesimal's size decreases, and reaches to about $3 \pi/ 2$ when the size is about $0.1$ times of $s_{\text{min}}$.
-Planetesimals smaller than this size will pass the 1:2 resonance, and eventually be halted by the pressure peak at the outer edge of the gap.
+The resonant argument approaches to $3 \pi/ 2$ as the planetesimal's size decreases, and reaches to about $3 \pi/ 2$ when the size is about $0.1$ times that of $s_{\text{min}}$.
+Planetesimals smaller than this size will pass the 1:2 resonance, and eventually will be halted by the pressure peak at the outer edge of the gap.